getting there

 Johnstone Creek (Trail #206)

-The trail to Pioneer Cabin from the Johnstone Creek Trail is a short marathon, but there are some spectacular views of the western Pioneers about four miles in after reaching the headwall of the creek drainage.
+The trail to Pioneer Cabin from the Johnstone Creek Trail is a long hike, but there are some spectacular views of the western Pioneers about four miles in after reaching the headwall of the creek drainage.
 After about half a mile of that amazing view, the trail turns west and over a saddle to the Johnstone Peak side, effectively hiding the view to the east.
 Another mile or so brings one to the junction with the Corral Creek Trail #122 and shares the final mile to the cabin.
 As mentioned above and as time allows, I suggest that this be the first leg of a loop with North Fork Trail #165.
 The last mile and a half or so of the loop would be on the road connecting the two trailheads, or of course two vehicles could be utilized to shorten the total somewhat.
 This complete loop is 11.8 miles.
 One way would be 6.1 miles with about 2,800 feet of net elevation.

 alltrails.com | Note that the trail beta varies here for the loop, but probably accounts for some "up and down" along the way for a total of over 3,000' of elevation gain.